dcardonab/STCV-Synth/ST_Firmware/modified_files/updated_firmware_notes.md

 The following updates were made to the STMicroelectronics distributed firmware, which can be found in the following link: [UCLA AllMEMS Firmware](www.st.com/content/st_com/en/premium-content/sensortile-curriculum-fp-sns-allmems1_firmware_zip.html)

+To add the STCV-Synth firmware into the distributed firmware listed above, please do the follwing substitutions (*note that this is only necessary if you wish to further modify the firmware using STM32CubeIDE*):

-Please replace the `main.c` and the `sensor_service.c` files provided with the STMicroelectronics firmware in the following path: `STM32CubeFunctionPack_ALLMEMS1_V3.1/Projects/Multi/Applications/ALLMEMS1/Src`
+* Replace `main.c` and the `sensor_service.c` in the following path: `STM32CubeFunctionPack_ALLMEMS1_V3.1/Projects/Multi/Applications/ALLMEMS1/Src/`

+* Replace `ALLMEMS1_config.h` in the following path: `STM32CubeFunctionPack_ALLMEMS1_V3.1Projects/Multi/Applications/ALLMEMS1/Inc/`

 ## Update ENV rate